ngageoint/opensphere/windows.md

 Otherwise, use the WSL terminal to run project related commands, and code editing in your Windows editor of choice.

+## E2E Test Setup
+Cypress will not run correctly under Ubuntu with WSL 1 or WSL 2 (see https://github.com/cypress-io/cypress/issues/4145).
+However, Cypress can still run via Git Bash alongside an Ubuntu/WSL 1 installation.
+On the first execution under Windows via any yarn test:cypress script, a patch will be applied to the yarn installation that allows Cypress to run under Git Bash.

+To support running Cypress under Git Bash, be sure the following are installed and configured under Windows (not just under Ubuntu): git for windows, node.js, npm, and yarn.
+Be sure to run yarn install and yarn build under Ubuntu, not Git Bash.
+Git Bash can then be used to start Cypress and run the tests.

 ## Using VSCode
 [Visual Studio Code](https://code.visualstudio.com/) Is a free multi-platform open source code editor with a lot of handy features.This IDE is actually pretty good (maybe not prefect, but I like it).
 One feature that is very useful for projects like OpenSphere, is a way to define a preferred integrated terminal environment, like WSL terminal on Windows, see: https://blogs.msdn.microsoft.com/commandline/2017/10/27/running-node-js-on-wsl-from-visual-studio-code/